-- 5. Remove the pan from the heat and gradually stir and swirl in the wine and enough stock or bouillon to almost cover the chicken.
-Add the lardons or bacon, garlic, tomato paste, and mushrooms to the pan, cover, and gently simmer for 25 to 30 minutes.
+- 5. Remove the pot from the heat and gradually stir and swirl in the wine and enough stock to almost cover the chicken.
+Add the lardons or bacon, garlic, and tomato paste to the pot, cover, and gently simmer for 25 to 30 minutes.
 Test the chicken for doneness (there should be no trace of pink and the juices should run clear when the meat is pierced with a knife).
 Grab some tongs and transfer the chicken pieces to the plate when they’re done.
 Continue to cook the rest of the chicken a few minutes longer.
-If the onions are not quite tender, continue cooking them in the sauce, then return the chicken to the pan, add the mushrooms, and simmer 4 to 5 minutes.
+If the onions are not quite tender, continue cooking them in the sauce, then return the chicken to the pot, add the mushrooms, and simmer 4 to 5 minutes.
 The sauce should be just thick enough to lightly coat the chicken and vegetables.
 (If the sauce seems too thin, bring it to a boil and cook until the sauce is reduced to the desired consistency.
-If the sauce is too thick, thin it with spoonfuls of stock or bouillon.
-Taste the sauce carefully, and correct the seasoning accordingly.
-Serve immediately or let cool, cover, and refrigerate overnight.
-To reheat, skim any fat that has congealed on the surface of the stew and place the pan of coq au vin over medium-low heat.
+If the sauce is too thick, thin it with spoonfuls of stock.)
+Taste the sauce and correct the seasoning accordingly.
+Serve the coq au vin immediately or let it cool, cover, and refrigerate overnight.
+To reheat, skim any fat that has congealed on the surface of the stew and place the pot of coq au vin over medium-low heat.

 Slow Cooker Variation